Brshank/ScotlandYard/README.md

 ACKNOWLEDGMENTS
 ---------------
 We would like to thank our teachers, Dr.Sharath Raghavendra & Radhika Chapaneri to impart us the knowledge required to build this project.
-And prof. RCH for giving this wonderful opportunity to explore the subject in detail.
+And Prof. Radhika Chapaneri for giving this wonderful opportunity to explore the subject in detail.
 SUGGESTIONS AND FEEDBACK
 ------------------------

 Please mail in your suggestions/feedback to Brshank Singh Negi (brsshanksn@gmail.com) OR Hansin Patwa (hansintpatwa@gmail.com) .

-/nOctober 20, 2021
+October 20, 2021

-/nNMIMS MPSTME, Mumbai, Maharashtra, INDIA.
+NMIMS MPSTME, Mumbai, Maharashtra, INDIA.